-- Complete all coursework with a minimum of 80 percent on all class, lab, and clinical work. - 2.
+- 1. Complete all coursework with a minimum of 80 percent on all class, lab, and clinical work. - 2.
 Meet or exceed attendance requirements. - 3.
-If the (posted) required minimum score is not met on the Exit Exam in PNUR 109, the course will not be passed and the student will be required to repeat the course.
-The repeated coursework must be passed and the required minimum score must be achieved or the student will fail the course and be dismissed from the program. - 4.
-Attend all days and hours in full of the Live Review. - 5.
+If the (posted) required minimum score is not met on the Exit Exam in PNUR 109, the course will not be passed, student will fail the course and be required to repeat the course.
+The repeated course must be passed, and the required minimum score must be achieved on this second course attempt, or the student will fail the course and be dismissed from the program with opportunity for readmission.
+If the curriculum has changed in the readmitting quarter, the student is required to adhere to the curriculum in place at the time of readmission and may have to take additional coursework. - 4.
+Attend all days and hours in full of the Live Review. \ - 5.
 Payment in full of all tuition and settlement of all financial obligations with the school. - 6.
 Complete the program within 1.5 times the length of the program (69 attempted credits).

-^{}If any time is missed of the Live Review, the full Live Review must be retaken when offered again.
+\If any time is missed of the Live Review, the full Live Review must be retaken when offered again.
 Student cannot graduate until this criterion has been fulfilled.